MerginMaps/docs/src/misc/troubleshoot.md

 Sometimes it is useful to share your project with our support team so that they can help you solve your issues.

-To share your <MainPlatformName /> project with the support:
+To share your project with the support team:
 1. Log in to <AppDomainNameLink />
-2. In the **Project** tab in the left panel, find the project that needs to be shared with the support and click on it.
+2. In the **Project** tab on the left panel, find the project that needs to be shared with the support team and click on it.
    ![List of projects in Mergin Maps](./mergin-maps-dashboard-find-project.jpg "List of projects in Mergin Maps")

    ::: tip